As Is Sales Contract: Everything You Need to Know

 As is sales contracts are slightly different from residential for sale contracts.
 With an as is sales contract, the buyer is basically reserving the option to purchase a piece of property if they're happy with the results of the inspection.
 With a residential for sale contract, an inspection will also take place, but any needed repairs are the seller's responsibility.
 Essentially, as is contracts benefit the seller and residential for sale contracts benefit the buyer.

 If you need help with an as is sales contract, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.